MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-direct-line-1-1-send-message.md

 ---
 title: Send a message the bot - Bot Service
-description: Find out how to use Direct Line API v1.1 to send messages to bots.
+description: Find out how to use version 1.1 of the Direct Line API to send messages to bots.
 Learn how to create and send messages and attachments.
-See what to expect in responses.
+See expected responses.
 author: RobStand
 ms.author: kamrani
 manager: kamrani